- In the United States, there are more than 100 gun deaths each day and about 38,000 each year.

 The institution of seatbelt enforcement and public education campaigns around driving while drunk reduced car crash deaths by over 70 percent in this country.

-Ranney also zeroed in on the AIDS crisis in the nation and how advances in modern science, improved medications and treatments, and awareness campaigns centered on behavioral interventions decreased deaths from complications tied to HIV at the height of the epidemic in the 1980s and 1990s.
+Ranney also zeroed in on the early days of the HIV crisis in the nation and how advances in modern science, improved medications and treatments, and awareness campaigns centered on behavioral interventions decreased deaths from complications tied to HIV at the height of the epidemic.

 As a nation, Ranney asserted that we need to do the same with firearm use.